Distributed Nonconvex Optimization: Gradient-free Iterations and $\epsilon$-Globally Optimal Solution: CPCA: Design and Analysis

 \subsection{Description of CPCA}

-CPCA consists of the three aforementioned stages and is formulated as Algorithm \ref{alg:alg_overall}, where lines \ref{procedure:init}-\ref{procedure:init_end} perform the initialization; lines \ref{procedure:calc_lc_prxy}-\ref{procedure:calc_lc_prxy_end} construct the local proxy; lines \ref{procedure:average_consensus}-\ref{procedure:average_consensus_end} are consensus iterations with distributed stopping; and line \ref{procedure:poly_opt_slv} is the step of polynomial optimization.
-With CPCA, we sequentially achieve goals $\mathbf{G_1}$, $\mathbf{G_2}$, and $\mathbf{G_3}$, thus solving problem \eqref{problem:main_focus}.
-Furthermore, the algorithm takes the given error tolerance $\epsilon$ as one of the inputs.
-The tolerance $\epsilon$ is used to set the error bounds (i.e., $\epsilon_{1},\epsilon_{2}, \textrm{ and } \epsilon_{3}$) utilized in the corresponding stages.
-To guarantee the reach of $\epsilon$-optimality of CPCA, these bounds must satisfy
+CPCA consists of the above three stages and is summarized as Algorithm~\ref{alg:alg_overall}, where lines \ref{procedure:init}-\ref{procedure:init_end} perform the initialization; lines \ref{procedure:calc_lc_prxy}-\ref{procedure:calc_lc_prxy_end} construct the local proxy; lines \ref{procedure:average_consensus}-\ref{procedure:average_consensus_end} are consensus iterations with distributed stopping; and line \ref{procedure:poly_opt_slv} is polynomial optimization.
+With CPCA, we achieve goals $\mathbf{G_1}$, $\mathbf{G_2}$, and $\mathbf{G_3}$, thereby solving problem~\eqref{problem:main_focus}.
+Furthermore, the algorithm leverages the given error tolerance $\epsilon > 0$ to set the error bounds (i.e., $\epsilon_{1}$ and $\epsilon_{2}$) utilized in the corresponding stages.
+To meet the specified accuracy requirement, these bounds satisfy